PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Installing tracking code via code snippet.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Installation via snippet should be done only if Tag Manager is not available or you want to track on multiple domains / subdomains.
+Installation via snippet should be done only if Tag Manager is not available or you want to track multiple domains / subdomains.

 This code should be added just before you want to use the API.
 Additionally snippet has to be configured this way:

- * String ``//{$PIWIK_URL}/`` should be replaced with location of the piwik.js file
+    * String ``XXX-XXX-XXX-XXX-XXX`` should be replaces with :term:`app ID` (e.g. ``efcd98a5-335b-48b0-ab17-bf43f1c542be``).
- * String ``$IDSITE`` should be replaced with id of website that should be tracked
+    * String ``ppms.example.com`` should be replaced with your PPMS domain name.

 .. code-block:: html